By: Heather Keys

 How Do You Choose Where to Go for Your Wine Experience?

 Each wine region we’ll cover below is different—so knowing what you like, and what you want to explore—is incredibly important!
 Various wine regions have carved out a niche, becoming synonymous with certain types of wines due to the exceptional quality and distinct styles they produce.
 For example, Napa Valley has established itself for its Cabernet Sauvignons, producing remarkably robust reds.
-Meanwhile, Bordeaux, a region steeped in wine history, has gained global fame for its spectacular red blends.
+Meanwhile, Bordeaux, a region filled with wine history, has gained global fame for its spectacular red blends.
 If you’re inclined towards Malbec, then Mendoza in Argentina will not disappoint with its velvety and intense reds.

 For those who prefer whites or sparkling wines, you have a world of choice at your disposal.
-Marlborough, New Zealand, with its unique terroir, is renowned for its Sauvignon Blanc, which exudes crispness and bright acidity.
+Marlborough, New Zealand, with its unique terroir, is known for its Sauvignon Blanc, which exudes crispness and bright acidity.
 Not to be forgotten, the region of Champagne in France is the undisputed birthplace of the finest sparkling wines synonymous with luxury and celebration.

 And finally, it’s good to have an appreciation and understanding of the dichotomy of Old World and New World winemaking traditions.
 Old World regions like Bordeaux have time-honored practices that yield classic, complex, and age-worthy wines.
 These wines often reflect the terroir and are more about balance and complexity than overt fruit flavors.
 And then New World regions like Napa Valley or Marlborough embrace a more modern, innovative style.
 Their wines tend to be riper, more fruit-forward, and are often ready to drink upon release.